 D5000 heads a 15 coach test train over Newtown Viaduct at New Mills sometime during September 1958.

 During January D5000 - D5006 were moved to Hither Green (73C) to cover various workings in the London and North Kent area prior to the completion of the Kent Coast electrification and the arrival of the first BRCW Type 3's (Class 33's).
 Upon arrival on the Southern Region D5000/01 were used for crew training in the Ashford - Ramsgate - Dover - Faversham area.

 At about 2.45am on November 10th whilst hauling a coal train from Snowdon Colliery D5000 lost control of its train at Faversham.
 The train ran through a sand drag, demolished the buffer stops, with the locomotive completely derailed and fouling the main line.
 The impact severely damaged a short length of the up main line, causing single line working to accommodate the morning rush hour.
 The engineers then obtained complete possession, having D5000 rerailed by late afternoon, with all lines open by late in the evening.
-Engines in attendance were 31874 & 31583 with two cranes.
+Locomotives in attendance were Class N 2-6-0 No.31874 & 31583 with two cranes.

-The above view features one of the 6LDA28 power units that were fitted to the first fifty one Class 24's.
+The above view features one of the 6LDA28 power units that were fitted to the first fifty one Class 24s, including D5000.
 These differed from D5051 onwards in that excitation was provided by a separate four-pole machine with separate, self & differential series excitation windings.
 It is belt driven from a shaft extension on the main generator.

 December 17th saw delivery of the first of the BRCW Type 3's, D6500 to Hither Green.
 The fifteen LMR Type 2's (D5000-003/005-24/17) on loan to the SR had averaged about 39,250 miles annually.